 It’s up to you at this point to make your desktop application awesome!
 We’ll continue working through the rest of this guide with the sample Flutter app.

 Getting ready for code signing

 Arguably the most difficult part of mobile app development is working through Apple App Store and Google Play code signing and publishing requirements.
 This is also the case for publishing desktop apps to the macOS App Store.
-Codemagic’s automatic code signing can do all the heavy lifting for macOS code signing and publishing by using Apple’s App Store Connect API.
+Codemagic’s automatic code signing can do all the heavy lifting for macOS code signing and publishing by using Apple’s App Store Connect API, same as for iOS code signing.
 When this is all set up, you never have to touch a code signing certificate and provisioning profile!
 Codemagic also supports manual code signing, where you supply the certificates and provisioning profiles, but we’ll focus on automatic code signing in this guide.